SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/docs/project_abstractions.md

 # Project Abstraction
-This is a generic project with no particular purpose other than to log into a Wifi router and provide a little bit of visual feedback through an LED.
+This is a generic project with no particular purpose other than to log into a Wifi host and provide a little bit of visual feedback through an LED.

 The abstraction is very straightforward.